 It's no coincidence that seven of the top 10 most expensive counties for noncompliant losses were in New Jersey and New York in the last decade, nor that claims in Harris County, Texas, accounted for more than $230 million.
 The vast majority of these losses stemmed directly from the damage inflicted by Superstorm Sandy in 2012 and Hurricane Harvey in 2017.

 Just two storms were responsible for $750 million in damage to noncompliant homes in the last decade, and rising sea levels could put tens of thousands more properties in danger.

 After Superstorm Sandy made landfall in late October 2012, noncompliant properties across New Jersey and New York accumulated upward of $520 million in damage.
 This excludes damage in Maryland, Delaware and Connecticut, which was also significant.
 Similarly, damage to Houston, Corpus Christi and other smaller cities on Texas' Gulf Coast racked up no less than $240 million in claims after Hurricane Harvey hit in 2017.

+As sea levels rise, more noncompliant homes could face the threat of flood damage.
 Recent conservative estimates published in the Proceedings of the National Academy of Sciences in the U.S. show an expected median sea level rise of 26 centimeters, or about 10 inches, by the year 2100, with a gradual increase of a few millimeters per year.

 At the end of 2019, the NFIP showed there were only 5.1 million policies in force.
 Of these policies, our data shows more than 74,000 will be in-force during the second half of 2020 for properties that don't meet the agency's elevation requirements.
 In fact, these properties are built an average of 4 feet under their local base flood elevation requirements.